 However, unlike the unilateral approach with the next-gen PS4 console, Remote Play was only available for a few PS3 games, and that experience varied from game, according to the FTC’s ruling.

 The report said: “The complaint further alleges that Sony also falsely claimed that with the “remote play” feature, PS Vita users could easily access their PS3 games on their handheld consoles.
-In reality, most PS3 games were not remote playable on the PS Vita.

 “Sony also misled consumers by falsely claiming that PS Vita users could remotely play the popular PS3 game, Killzone 3, on the PS Vita.
 In fact, Sony never enabled remote play on its Killzone 3 game title, and very few, if any, PS3 games of similar size and complexity were remote playable on the PS Vita.”